 Aura Learner Agent: External Knowledge

-External knowledge sources must be enabled and configured by an Administrator before Aura can sync content from that source.
+External Knowledge sources must be enabled and configured by an Administrator before Aura can sync content from that source.
 Admins control which sources are enabled, what content is synced, and who can view that content.

-In this article, we will go over how to enable an external knowledge source for Aura, supported platforms and file types, and how to disable a knowledge source.
+In this article, we will go over how to enable an External Knowledge source for Aura, supported platforms and file types, and how to disable a knowledge source.

 Configure External Knowledge for Aura

-To configure an external knowledge source for Aura, access the Admin Experience and follow these steps:
+To configure an External Knowledge source for Aura, access the Admin Experience and follow these steps:

 1. Click on the Account menu in the upper right corner of your screen.